World Book Day brings the same challenge every year, and we’re here to solve it for you in 2021!

-We’ll help you find a fancy dress idea that your child will love.
+We’ll help you find fancy dress ideas that your child will love.
 A costume that their friends will think is cool.
 Something that’s comfortable and practical for a day at school.
 It could be a classic children’s character, or something totally different to anything they’ve worn in previous years.

 There are 48 costumes to choose from here, so you’re sure to find an outfit that fits the bill.
 Let the search begin!

 Julia Donaldson Costumes

 Julia Donaldson has created a number of much-loved children’s stories since her first book was published in 1993.
 She was also the Children’s Laureate from 2011-13.

 The mouse might not believe in The Gruffalo, but we certainly do!
 In fact, here he is ready to solve your fancy dress conundrum in time for World Book Day.
 We’ve even created this DIY mask that you can make in advance!

 2. Stick Man

 It takes a special author to make a piece of wood the star of the show, but that’s what Julia Donaldson managed to do with the story of Stick Man!
 Send your child off on an adventure of their own with this comfy costume.